Documentation Index

 View Model Registry list

-• Created At: Initial time of creation
+• Created At: Initial creation date and time.

-Create model
+Create a model

-To create new metadata of the model:
+To create new model metadata:

 1. Click [Create].

-• Must be 3-64 characters long.
-They must contain lowercase letters (a-z), numbers (0-9), and/or hyphens.
+• Enter 3-64 characters using lowercase letters (a-z), numbers (0-9), and hyphens (-).

-• Duplication is not allowed.
+• Duplicate names are not allowed.

-3. Enter the summary.
+3. Enter a summary.

-4. Enter the description.
+4. Enter a description.

-5. Enter the tag information.
+5. Enter tag information.

-6. Enter the label information.
+6. Enter label information.

 7. Click [Create].

-Delete model
+Delete a model

 View model details